 A wealth of benefits

 These aren’t just numbers.
-Each one represents victims, witnesses, defendants and family members who have all benefitted from earlier access to our justice system.
+Each one represents victims, witnesses, defendants and family members who have all benefitted from earlier access to the justice system.